drsalonsogil/QM_eMMa/README.md

 # qm_emma

-`qm_emma` is a persistent GPU4PySCF backend for Amber QM/MM calculations using Amber's `EXTERN` interface.
+`qm_emma` is a persistent GPU4PySCF backend for AMBER QM/MM calculations using Amber's `EXTERN` interface.

-The design goal is simple: Amber remains responsible for the molecular-mechanics dynamics and QM/MM bookkeeping, while one long-lived Python/GPU process performs the electronic-structure calculations.
+The design goal is simple: AMBER remains responsible for the molecular-mechanics dynamics and QM/MM bookkeeping, while one long-lived Python/GPU process performs the electronic-structure calculations.
 Reusing the previous converged density matrix and avoiding a new Python/GPU4PySCF process at every MD step removes a large amount of avoidable overhead.

 This repository contains only the **system-independent core**.
 Topologies, restarts, Amber input files, PLUMED inputs and scheduler scripts are intentionally not part of the core repository.